-Sam Kong Shrine
+Sam Kong Shrine in Phuket Town

-Lim Hu Tai Su is a Chinese Taoist shrine on the north side of Phuket Town, also known as Sam Kong Shrine for the neighbourhood it’s found in.
+Lim Hu Tai Su is a Chinese Taoist shrine on the north side of Phuket Town, also known as Sam Kong Shrine, for the neighbourhood it’s found in.
 Though not as well known by visitors as larger Chinese shrines like Jui Tui Shrine in Phuket’s Old Town area, Sam Kong Shrine is a revered place of worship for the local community.
 It’s become a key part of the Phuket Vegetarian Festival when it hosts several ceremonies and a procession during the annual 9-day event.

 History of Lim Hu Tai Su Shrine

 Lim Hu Tai Su temple is more than a century old, first set up with land donated by a prominent Chinese-Thai family.
-Its presence grew following renovations in the late 1940s and again in the mid-1990s.
+Its presence grew following renovations in the late 1940s and the mid-1990s.

 Lim Hu Tai Su Shrine offers a good insight into the strong influence of Hokkien Chinese culture in Phuket.
 Many Phuket people are descendants of Chinese immigrants who arrived in large numbers in the 1800s and early 1900s to work in the island’s thriving tin mine industry and set up related merchant businesses.